saultyevil/saultyevil.github.io/index.md

 Software Group at the University of Southampton.
 I completed my Ph.D in Next Generation Computational Modelling at the University of Southampton, under the supervision of Professor Christian Knigge, in 2022.
-My research consisted of simulation the light emitted when a star is ripped apart by a black hole, in something known as a tidal disruption event.
-I completed my integrated masters in physics with astrophysics at the University of Kent, specialising in hydrodynamics, first class with honours in 2016.
+My research consisted of simulating the light emitted when a star is ripped apart by a black hole, in something known as a tidal disruption event.
+I completed my masters in physics with astrophysics at the University of Kent, specialising in hydrodynamics, graduating first class with honours in 2016.

 During my PhD, I had excellent opportunity to build my computational and communication skills, attending international workshops and conferences to